 What is a temporary event?

-For Department of Health regulated events, a temporary event is any event offering food service on the premises of a food service establishment under the licensing authority of the Department of Health.
-These events are at a fixed location for a temporary period of time not to exceed any combination of 18 days within a calendar year and in conjunction with a single event or celebration.
-You may access the Temporary Food Service Event Application using the following link:ย Form DH 8004
+• These events are at a fixed location for a temporary period of time not to exceed any combination of 18 days within a calendar year and in conjunction with a single event or celebration.

 How do I find out information on food borne illnesses?

-Food borne illness data is routinely collected.
-See ourย Food and Waterborne Disease Program.
+Foodborne illness data is routinely collected.
+See our Food and Waterborne Disease Program.